Barter Island LRRS Airport: Distant Early Warning Line support

 The Barter Island station controlled a sector of the Distant Early Warning Line.
 The BAR sector was composed of a series of surveillance radar stations along the North Slope of the Alaska Coast as well as stations in the Canadian Yukon and Northwest Territories.

-Barter Island controlled nine manned stations, four of them being classified as "auxiliary" sites and five "intermediate" stations.
+Barter Island controlled nine staffed stations, four of them being classified as "auxiliary" sites and five "intermediate" stations.
 The auxiliary stations were similar to the main site at Barter Island; the intermediate sites had less personnel at them.
 The stations were made up of an AN/FPS-19 search radar, a high power L-Band radar consisting of two identical radar sets feeding a dual (back to back) antenna with a range of about 160 nautical miles.
 The sites had one 25-man module building for personnel who supported the radar, and an airstrip, although the length and capacity varied greatly, making frequent risky landings necessary at some sites.

 Each of the sites was staffed by civilian contract workers who had signed 18-month contracts, although they were visited by Air Force military personnel frequently.

 With the signing of the North American Air Defence Modernization agreement at the "Shamrock Summit" between Prime Minister Mulroney and President Reagan in Quebec City on 18 March 1985, the DEW Line began its eventual upgrading and transition becoming the North Warning System (NWS) of today.
 The intermediate sites were closed in 1963 due to the advancements in radar technology.
 Operational NWS sites have retained their former DEW Line designations.
 The Canadian NWS sites are under the jurisdiction of the NORAD Canada West ROCC at CFB North Bay Ontario; Barter Island is under the jurisdiction of the Alaska NORAD Region ROCC at Elmendorf AFB.